-20. Concerns by some States Parties have been raised in the Industry Cluster about the frequency of subsequent inspections at a number of declared plant sites.
+19. Concerns by some States Parties have been raised in the Industry Cluster about the frequency of subsequent inspections at a number of declared plant sites.
 To address this concern, the changes applied to the methodology in 2019 further reduce (but do not completely eliminate) the chances of a recently inspected plant site from being selected again in short succession.
-Figure 10 below shows the average number of years since the last inspection of all sites receiving subsequent inspections between 2015 and 2020.
-The average is significantly higher in 2020, after changes were made to the methodology.
-Along similar lines, Figure 11 below shows the distribution of years since the last inspection for each of the 34 plant sites receiving subsequent inspections between 2018 and 2020.
+Figure 10 below shows the average number of years since the last inspection of all sites receiving subsequent inspections between 2015 and 2021.
+The average is significantly higher in 2020 and 2021, after changes were made to the methodology.
+Along similar lines, Figure 11 below shows the distribution of years since the last inspection for each of the 34 plant sites receiving subsequent inspections between 2019 and 2020, and 27 plant sites receiving subsequent inspections in 2021.

-FIGURE 10: AVERAGE NUMBER OF YEARS BETWEEN SUBSEQUENT INSPECTIONS AT THE SAME OCPF PLANT SITE (2015-2020)
+FIGURE 10: AVERAGE NUMBER OF YEARS BETWEEN SUBSEQUENT INSPECTIONS AT THE SAME OCPF PLANT SITE (2015-2021)

-FIGURE 11: NUMBER OF YEARS BETWEEN SUBSEQUENT OCPF INSPECTIONS (2018-2020)
+FIGURE 11: NUMBER OF YEARS BETWEEN SUBSEQUENT OCPF INSPECTIONS (2019-2021)